sagemath/sagewiki_to_gh-2022-10-10/days92.md

   * a two-day [[https://software-carpentry.org/|Software Carpentry]] training about general productivity tools
   * a three-day part on mathematical software and databases

+The Software Carpentry workshop (Monday-Tuesday) will likely be delivered in Spanish, but helpers will be able to help participants in other languages including English.

+The rest of the workshop (Wednesday-Friday) should be mostly in English.

 All are welcome and encouraged to attend either or both parts of this workshop!

   * there will be special focus on getting complete beginners started